dfinity/wg-identity-authentication/topics/mnemonic-phase-signers.md

    **Example:**
    - The string "rp" in UTF-8 is `0x7270`, which in base 10 is `29296`.
-   - In 32-bit representation with a leading positive bit: `0x80007270` (where the highest bit indicates it is a hardened index).
+   - In 32-bit representation with a leading positive bit: `0x80007270` (hardened index).

 2. **Relying Party Identifier:**
-   - The relying party identifier can be any string that uniquely identifies the RP.
-An example of such a string is the origin.
+   - The relying party identifier uniquely identifies the RP.
+For example, an origin URL.
-   - According to the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy#definition_of_an_origin), an origin is defined as the combination of the scheme, hostname, and port of a URL.
-   - If the relying party identifier is an origin, the combination of the origin and the prefix "origin:" MUST be hashed.
-For example, "origin:https://example.com".
+   - If the identifier is an origin, prefix it with "origin:" before hashing.
-   - Other unique strings besides the origin can be used to identify an RP.
-Future extensions of the ICRC standard will define the string that should be hashed for non-origin identifiers and these standards SHOULD NOT use the "origin:" prefix.

 3. **Identifier Hashing:**
-   - The relying party identifier (e.g., prefixed origin) MUST be hashed using SHA-256.
+   - Hash the relying party identifier using SHA-256.
-   - The first 160 bits of this hash MUST be chunked into 31-bit segments.
+   - Chunk the first 160 bits into 31-bit segments, prefixing each with a positive bit (1).
-   - Each segment MUST be prefixed with a positive bit (1) to form 32-bit hardened indices.
-   - If a segment is less than 31 bits, leading negative bits (0) MUST be added to complete 32 bits.

    **Example with Origin "https://example.com":**
    - Combine with the prefix: "origin:https://example.com".
-   - Hash the prefixed origin using SHA-256:
-     ```
-     SHA-256("origin:https://example.com") = 0xd8b9f8e8bff761c76f4c07330af244f79d15046d697fc77625a8a9047ad14d44
-     ```
-   - The first 160 bits:
-     ```
-     0xd8b9f8e8bff761c76f4c07330af244f79d15046d
-     ```
-   - Chunked into 31-bit segments:
-     ```
-     0x1b173f1d1, 0x7feec38e, 0x6f4c0733, 0x30af244f, 0x79d15046, 0xd
-     ```
-   - Prefixed to form 32-bit indices:
-     ```
+   - Hash: `SHA-256("origin:https://example.com") = 0xd8b9f8e8bff761c76f4c07330af244f79d15046d697fc77625a8a9047ad14d44`
-     0x81b173f1d, 0x87feec38e, 0x86f4c0733, 0x830af244f, 0x879d15046, 0x80000000d
+   - Segments: `0x81b173f1d, 0x87feec38e, 0x86f4c0733, 0x830af244f, 0x879d15046, 0x80000000d`
-     ```

 4. **Derivation Path:**
-   - The final path MUST include the coin type, master seed, and these hardened indices.
+   - The path includes the coin type, master seed, and hardened indices.

    **Example Path for Relying Party Account (with origin "https://example.com"):**
    `m/44'/223'/0'/0x80007270'/0x81b173f1d'/0x87feec38e'/0x86f4c0733'/0x830af244f'/0x879d15046'/0x80000000d'/0'`